 I have been an instructor at Hadley since 1987.
 I'm pleased to instruct students in all four program areas as well as at USU-Hadley.
 I also enjoy coordinating the Spring into Braille Reading program.
 In my spare time I enjoy reading, baking and knitting.

-Courses: Braille Music Basics, Braille Music Basics Diagnostic, Braille Music Reading, Braille Music Reading: Keyboard Music, Braille Music Reading: Vocal Music, Developing Your Technology Tool Kit, Independent Living: Basic Home Maintenance, Independent Living: Cooking, Independent Living: Housekeeping, Independent Living: Personal Care and Using Raised Markers.
+Courses: Braille Music Basics, Braille Music Basics Diagnostic, Braille Music Reading, Braille Music Reading: Keyboard Music, Braille Music Reading: Vocal Music, Developing Your Technology Tool Kit, Independent Living: Basic Home Maintenance, Independent Living: Cooking, Independent Living: Housekeeping and Independent Living: Personal Care.

 I worked for 20 years at Northern Illinois University and now have returned to teaching one-on-one at a distance education school.
 I hope to help students learn and to grow.